efren-palacios/duellinks/_posts/events/2018-01-16-espa-roba-event.md

 [deck:Restart](Summoner of Illusions; Magnetic Mosquito; Magnetic Mosquito; Magnetic Mosquito; Crystal Seer; Crystal Seer; Crystal Seer; Piranha Army; Anti-Magic Arrows; System Down; System Down; System Down; Array of Revealing Light; Array of Revealing Light; Array of Revealing Light; Acid Rain; Acid Rain; Acid Rain; Gift of the Martyr; Pot of Benevolence; Blue-Eyes Ultimate Dragon; Master of Oz)

 **Strategy**
--  Get an {Array of Revealing Light} out as soon as possible (Use the skill 'Restart' to increase your odds of opening with it)
+-  Get an {Array of Revealing Light} out as soon as possible (Use the skill {Restart} to increase your odds of opening with it)
 -  Use your machine destruction cards to stall Espa until the final turn

 **Last Turn**